Engin-Boot/pong-stage-Rajmalbasha/Stage0/change paddle.md

 Given : Application is working, user is signed in,and wishes to change paddle from settings

-When : user move paddle size slidder between minimum and maximum
+When : user move paddle size slider between minimum and maximum

 Then : apply changes and display on game board